Archive for October, 2007

 Proline vs. Mr. Billiards

-I am in the process of looking for a used billiard table.
+This is a new topic posted on 10/10/2007 at 11:03:51 AM by diiulio I am in the process of looking for a used billiard table.
 I have come across two used tables.
-The first is a Mr. Billiards Ambrosia model that is at least 6 years old and the other is a Proline St. John’s with light oak veneer that was purchased from a show room 3 years ago.
-Both are 8′ tables and 3-piece slate, I believe both have 1″ slate.
-The owner of the Mr. Billiards table has a ping pong table that gets placed on top of it, which I don’t care about.
+The first is a Mr. Billiards Ambrosia model that is at least 6 years old and the other is a Proline St. John’s […]

 Victor Table

-I am in the process of “inheriting” a Victor table from my father.
+There are 3 replies, with the last one on 10/07/2007 at 11:19:01 AM by tucker2743 I am in the process of “inheriting” a Victor table from my father.
 He is selling his house, and I am putting it into mine.
 It is an old table (obviously), and could use new felt and cushions.
-The cushions are OK, but htye’ve lost some of their kick over the years.
-Are there any cushions (like Brunswick) whose cushions might be compatible?
+The cushions […]